Syndace/python-omemo/functionality.md

     - [x] device lists of different backends are merged. it is assumed that device ids are unique even across backends. the same device id in multiple lists is assumed to represent the same device.
     - [x] the backends supported by each device are indicated together with the device id

-- [x] the own public bundle is managed
+- [x] the own bundle is managed
     - [x] the identity key is managed
     - [x] the signed pre key is managed
         - [x] the signed pre key is rotated periodically
         - [x] the rotation period is configurable
         - [x] a default rotation period of between one week and one month is provided
         - [x] the signed pre key of the previous rotation is kept around for the next full period to account for delayed messages
-        - [x] to account for delayed messages and offline periods of the client, the signed pre key is only ever rotated after any offline message catch-up is done
     - [x] the pre keys are managed
         - [x] the number of pre keys is capped to 100
         - [x] the threshold for when to generate new pre keys is configurable
         - [x] the threshold can not be configured lower than 25
         - [x] the default threshold is 99, which means that every used pre key is replaced right away
-    - [x] a PEP publishing mechanism must be provided by the application to update the public bundle in PEP
+    - [x] a PEP publishing mechanism must be provided by the application to update the bundle in PEP
-    - [x] a PEP downloading mechanism must be provided by the application to download the public bundle from PEP
+    - [x] a PEP downloading mechanism must be provided by the application to download a bundle from PEP
     - [x] one bundle is managed per backend, only the identity key is shared between all backends/bundles
         - [x] care is taken to provide the identity key to each backend in the format required by the backend (i.e. Ed25519 or Curve25519)